Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 9.2 Continuous Improvement Loop

-Data > Model > [Emerging Technologies & Automation](/subcategories/emerging-technologies-and-automation/) > Learn > Improve
+Data > Model > [Emerging Technologies and Automation](/subcategories/emerging-technologies-and-automation/) > Learn > Improve

 - Data: Refresh daily from streams.